Can Marton Coding Alone Ensure Individual Secrecy?: Bridging Marton Coding and Wyner Secrecy Coding

-Due to this uniformity, our problem model can be simplified into the ball placement experiment illustrated in the right of Fig.~\ref{fig:4}.
-Defining each $u_1^n(1,l_1)$ position across all $C_2(m_2)$ as a single bin $S(l_1)$, each product subcodebook $C_1(1)\times C_2(m_2)$ is now equivalent to a collection of $t=2^{nR_{l1}}$ $S(l_1)$ bins.
-The experiment then involves placing a ball randomly and uniformly into one of the $S(l_1)$ bins.
-This process will be repeated independently for $s=2^{nR_{2}}$ times.
-We will use this experiment to calculate the mean and variance of the number of distinct $S(l_1)$ bins which contain at least one ball as presented in Lemma~\ref{lemma2}.
+In order to simplify the notations in our proofs, we temporarily represent our problem model with the ball placement experiment illustrated in Fig.~\ref{fig:5}.
+Defining each $u_1^n(1,j)$ position across all $C_2(m_2)$ as a single bin $S(j)$, each product subcodebook $C_1(1)\times C_2(m_2)$ is now equivalent to a collection of $t$ bins, i.e., $\{S(j): j \in [1:t]\}$.
+Mimicking the outcome of sequence pair preselection in Marton coding, the experiment then involves placing a ball randomly and uniformly into one of the $t$ bins.
+This process will be repeated independently for $s$ times, corresponding to the independence of sequence pair preselection between each product subcodebook.